What to see and do in February

 Take part in one of our guided nature walks

-Joining one of our guided nature walks is a great way to engage with nature, learn about the fabulous flora and fauna present on our reserves and meet new people.
-All our guided walks are led by fabulous and knowledgeable volunteers, who can share insights into our complex eco systems and point out some hidden gems you might not spot for yourself.
-So, grab your binoculars and join us to immerse yourself in our wonderful wildlife.
+All our walks are led by experienced and knowledgeable volunteers, who can share insights into our reserves' complex ecosystems and point out some hidden gems you might not spot for yourself.
+So, grab your binoculars and join us to immerse yourself in wildlife this winter!

 Go on a photography expedition

-Learn more about our photography competition here
+Learn more about our photography competition

 Engage your little ones in nature for the very first time